LeandroCaniglia/Writings/Tagged Nodes.md

 - When a message argument is expected
 - On the right of the return symbol

-In other words, none of the following sequence of characters is conforms to the Smalltalk syntax:
+In other words, none of the following sequence of characters conforms to the Smalltalk syntax:

 - `temp := <`..
 - `3 + <`...